 ‘Use your eyes, ears and nose and appreciate everything that happens…!’
 Sage advice from Elizabeth Luard, a food writer who has never been afraid to grab life, or indeed her dinner, by the horns.
 By Emma Hagestadt

 Over the course of a long and influential career, Luard has not only penned several classic cook books, most notably European Peasant Cookery, but published three volumes of candid memoirs and two romantic novels.
 Earlier this year she was awarded The Guild of Food Writers Lifetime Achievement Award.
 Now in her late-seventies, and with the vitality of someone half her age, she still has plenty of projects simmering away.
-When I spoke to her in her farmhouse in Wales, she was busy putting the finishing touches to her latest travel-memoir, Squirrel Pie, and in mid stand-off with a new Apple keyboard.
+When I spoke to her in her farmhouse in Wales, she was busy putting the finishing touches to her latest travel-memoir, Squirrel Pie.

 Like Elizabeth David, to whom she’s often compared, Luard has always been interested in the historical, geographical and social context of food.
 Her new book, Squirrel Pie, draws from her extensive globe-trotting past, and considers the impact of climate, trade routes and latitude on ‘the what, why and how’ the world prepares its dinner.
 Whether she’s discussing rosehip jelly in Maine, or the significance of snails in the Cretan diet, there’s always a telling or amusing anecdote attached – the novelist in Luard is never far away.
 Both entertaining and serious, the book is a clarion call to remember life beyond the supermarket trolley, and to respect the lessons of ‘the ancestral hearth.’